RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

   fillRect ctx (x r) (y r) (width r) (height r)
 ```

-draw now pattern matches its argument, to test if it is the start screen.
+draw pattern matches its argument, to test if it is the start screen.
 If so, a short message telling the player to press space is displayed (see [fillText](http://www.w3schools.com/html/html5_canvas.asp) in some javascript documentation).

 ## helpers